ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

         - cmd_publisher: pub-> "turtle_teleop_key::cmd_vel"
 ```

 Again, the interfaces are references to the ones already defined in the **turtlesim.ros2** file.
 In ROS terms, we can only create instantiate topics that are described on my original ROS code (cpp or python).

-The last step is to create the connection between the two components.
+The last step is to create a connection between the two components.

 ![alt text](images/turtlesim_tutorial3.gif)